EliasAguirre/PacManDSL/README.md

 -Files ending with "checker" are validating files <br/> -Files ending with "evaluator" are evaluating files <br/>

 The folder under PMLGraphics implements all the game graphics.
-Graphic elements are mapped to elements
+Graphic elements are mapped to elements that are represented as classes in the AST representation.

 Files can be found in src: "src/main/java/PacManDSL/"